China-Pakistan Stock Cooperation To Drive Markets In BRI: Analysts - UrduPoint

 China-Pakistan Stock Cooperation To Drive Markets In BRI: Analysts

-Cooperation between the Shenzhen Stock Exchange (SZSE) and Pakistan Stock Exchange (PSX) represents a technological breakthrough between emerging markets, and it is also a pragmatic move to implement the construction of the Belt and Road Initiative (BRI), analysts said
+Cooperation between the Shenzhen Stock Exchange (SZSE) and Pakistan Stock Exchange (PSX) represents a technological breakthrough between emerging markets, and it's also a pragmatic move to implement the construction of the Belt and Road Initiative (BRI), analysts said

-The SZSE and psx signed an agreement on a trading and market surveillance system yesterday.
+The SZSE and psx signed an agreement on a trading and market surveillance system the other day.
 This is the first time the Chinese securities technological system will be applied in a foreign stock market, local media reported here on Wednesday.

 Based on its proprietary trading and surveillance system and considering actual growth of capital market in Pakistan, the SZSE will help the local bourse upgrade its trading system and establish a market surveillance system, read the agreement.